electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-4. Unassign your test-blessed devices in order to reuse them in other Projects.
+4. Unassign your blessed DUTs in order to reuse them in other Projects.

 ```
 > impt dg unassign --dg MyPreProductionDG